marcomartinscastanho/Recipe-App/README.md

 Once the app users is created, we can do some cleaning, removing files created by default that we're not gonna use since we're probably using them from the ```core``` app.
 Remove the migrations folder, admin.py and modules.py, since we're using the ones in the core app, and tests.py since we're creating a sub-folder for tests.

+### Create Token Endpoint
+The Create Token endpoint is an endpoint which is used to make HTTP POST requests to generate temporary **auth tokens** that can then be used to authenticate future requests with the API.
+This means that the API uses token authentication, i.e. the way to login is to use this endpoint to generate a token, and then provide that token as the authentication header for future requests that require authentication.
+The benefit of this is not needing to send the user's username and password in every single request made to the API.
+They're only sent once to create the token and then the token is used for further requests.
+Also, if we want to revoke that token, we can do that in the database.